 andfiling requirements can accidentally result in the termination of S corporation status.
 Although this is relatively rare, and usually can be remedied easily, it is still an issue that is not a factor with other business forms.
 Calendaryear.
 An S corporation must adopt a calendar year as its tax year unless it can establish a business purpose for having a fiscal year.

 - Stock ownership restrictions.
 An S corporation can have only one class of stock, although it can have both voting and non-voting shares.
 Therefore, there can’t be different classes of investors who are entitled to different dividends or distribution rights.
-Also, there cannot be more than 100 shareholders.
-Foreign ownership is prohibited, as is ownership by certain types of trusts and other entities.
+Also, the number of shareholders is limited - there cannot be more than 100 shareholders.
+Foreign ownership is prohibited (ex: a non-resident alien cannot be an owner), as is ownership by certain types of trusts and other entities.